 Challenge your students to create a picture of a typical dinner plate for people in their neighbourhood at night on a weekday at this time of year.
 They can use any materials available to them and make their picture by hand or they can use a camera!

-- – Free image search engines: Pixabay, Creative Commons, etc. (see Copyright Free Content” on the Kids’ Guide website)
+- (see also Copyright Free Resources on the Kids’ Guide website).

 While we welcome any and every idea, please be sure to keep student faces and names out of SA pictures you share!